 Size: Cyzicus up to 2 cm long, Lynceus up to 0.4 cm long.

-Hatch from egg: The clam shrimp hatch process is the same as the Fairy Shrimp.
-Put the eggs into chlorine free fresh water or bottled water and move the hatching container into sun light.
+The hatching process is the same as the Fairy Shrimp.
+Put the eggs into chlorine-free freshwater or bottled water and move the hatching container into the sunlight.

-Fun facts: The Clam Shrimp’s appendages are covered with feathery gills.
-The Clam Shrimp moves them through the water to make a current.
+The Clam Shrimp’s appendages are covered with feathery gills.
+They move them through the water to make a current.
 This current is strong enough to pull tiny particles of food toward the Clam Shrimp.
 In this way, a Clam Shrimp can stay in one place and feed.

-A Clam Shrimp soon outgrows its first shell.
-It sheds the old shell and replaces it with a new soft shell.
-The soft shell stretches and hardens to fit the Clam Shrimp’s bigger body.
+The shrimp soon outgrows its first shell.
+It sheds the old shell and replaces it with a new softshell.
+The softshell stretches and hardens to fit the bigger body.
 This process is called moulting.
 As the Clam Shrimp continues to grow, it will molt several more times.
 The adults can live for several months, or until the water is gone.

-Ecology: Clam Shrimp are one of the largest crustaceans in freshwater pools.
+Clam Shrimp are one of the largest crustaceans in freshwater pools.
 They live only in big or deep freshwater pools because they take a long time to mature and reproduce.
-Clam Shrimp are omnivores, meaning they eat both plants and animals.
-They eat Algae, detritus, Bacteria, Protozoa and Rotifers.
-The Clam Shrimp feeds in three ways.
-It can nibble on the Algae growing on plants or on the bottom of the water pool.
+This species are omnivores, meaning they eat both plants and animals.
+These critters Algae, detritus, Bacteria, Protozoa and Rotifers.
+They feed in three ways.
+They can nibble on the Algae growing on plants or on the bottom of the water pool.
 It can bury itself in the muddy bottom and draw in food by waving its feathery appendages.
 It can also swim and filter food as it moves through the water.
-Clam Shrimp are strong swimmers but they usually only swim short distances.
+They are strong swimmers but they usually only swim short distances.

-Clam Shrimp are eaten by amphibians, such as Frogs, Axolotls and Salamander.
-The protein from Clam Shrimp provides very important nutrition for many types of freshwater fish and aquaria.
+This species are eaten by amphibians, such as Frogs, Axolotls and Salamander.
+The protein from this species provides very important nutrition for many types of freshwater fish and aquaria.

-Investigate: Clam Shrimp filter feed in the same way as Fairy Shrimp and Artemia do.
-They also eat the same kinds of food.
+Investigate: They filter feed in the same way as Fairy Shrimp and Artemia do and also eat the same kinds of food.